 The Division of Long-Term Care Field Operations places monitors and/or receivers in facilities to provide additional oversight.
-The monitor/receiver must meet specific requirements, including an understanding of the Nursing Home Care Act and federal guidelines.
+The monitor/receiver program must meet requirements, including an understanding of the Nursing Home Care Act and the Centers for Medicare and Medicaid Services guidelines.
 While a Department employee may serve as a monitor when certain conditions exist, the Department generally relies on monitors from companies or individual contractors.
 The Department also utilizes the placement of monitors as a remedy for federal certification surveys.